laurensk/homebridge-tasmota-garage-door/README.md

 ```

 ## Timeslots
 You can use Timeslots to prevent simultaneous requests to the relays.
 Since most remote controls for garage doors doesn't support simultaneous button presses, you can't use them in HomeKit Scenes without further configuration.
-By using Timeslots in version 2.0.0 and newer, you can enable Timeslots easily.
+By using Timeslots in version 2.0.0 and newer, you can enable a smart, unmeasurable delay between requests easily and without further knowledge.

 ```json
 {